gvwilson/sdxpy/en/src/dataframe/index.md

-It's only called in the constructor, but on the other hand, we're constructing a new dataframe for each `filter` and `select`, so removing that check would actually speed things up.
+It's only called in the constructor, but on the other hand, we're constructing a new dataframe for each `filter` and `select`, so removing that safety check would speed things up.

 Looking down a little further, the dictionary comprehension in `DfCol.filter` takes a lot of time as well.